ibm-cloud-architecture/ibm-cloud-stencils/README.md

 DeployedOn boxes include IBM Cloud, Region, Zone, VPC, Subnet, etc.

+### DeployedTo Boxes

-DeployedTo boxes represent a deployedTo relationship for grouping services and applications, and have the following attributes:.
+Represent a deployedTo relationship for grouping services and applications, and have the following attributes:.

 - A dashed border.
 - Implemented as diagram containers (container=0).